wannesm/PySDD/README.rst

 Python wrapper package to interactively use Sententical Decision Diagrams (SDD).

-*This is a beta version, API might change*
+*This is a beta version, not yet all functions in sddapi.h are available.*

 Full documentation available on http://pysdd.readthedocs.io.